joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 $$ P(\text{interior}). $$

-This is hard, but we can condition on the circles radius.
+This is hard, but we can condition on the circle's radius.

 $$ P(\text{interior}) = \int dr\, P(\text{interior}\rvert r)P(r). $$